jvalrog/atmega-scheduler/Readme.md

 	- Set a fixed number of ticks for register OCR1A

-			#define SCHEDULER_TICKS 62500
+			#define SCHEDULER_TICKS 62500U

-	- Set number of seconds that represents OCR1A with current prescaler
+	- Set number of seconds that represents OCR1A top value with current prescaler

 			#define SCHEDULER_PERIOD 4